adhamu/adhamu/README.md

 Hi there!

-I'm Amit, a Software Engineer from Leicester currently working at Dunelm.
+I'm Amit, a Software Engineer from Leicester currently working at Pizza Hut.

 ## Skills